 If there’s one thing most visitors to Malaysia rave about after visiting, it’s the food.
 My first few days in Kuala Lumpur demonstrated just why, and an evening of tasting the local cuisine with Food Tour Malaysia had stood out as one of the best experiences I’d had in my five weeks of traveling so far.
 But my taste buds were just getting started, and I was in luck.
 From Kuala Lumpur, I was heading several hours north to a state that has a reputation for being an absolute food paradise, Penang.

-Aside from its world renowned cuisine (did you know Lonely Planet named Penang their top culinary destination for 2014?), Penang is also popular due to its capital city and UNESCO World Heritage Site, George Town.
-Founded by British settlers in 1786, the city boasts well-preserved colonial buildings in addition to colorful street art and a unique blend of Western and Eastern culture.
-By day, I wandered George Town’s historical streets, but night was when the real fun started: after the raging success of my experience with Food Tour Malaysia in Kuala Lumpur, I was ready to taste more with their Penang tour.
+Aside from its world-renowned cuisine (did you know Lonely Planet named Penang their top culinary destination for 2014?), Penang is also popular due to its capital city and UNESCO World Heritage Site, Georgetown.
+Founded by British settlers in 1786, the city boasts well-preserved colonial buildings in addition to colorful street art and a unique blend of Western and Eastern culture – plus a great selection of places to stay.
+Check out some of Penang’s best areas and accommodation or ideas for first time visitors.
+By day, I wandered Georgetown’s historical streets, but night was when the real fun started: after the raging success of my experience with Food Tour Malaysia in Kuala Lumpur, I was ready to taste more with their Penang tour.

 Call me a weakling, but, I have to say, after a day exposed to Penang’s sun, heat, and humidity, being chauffeured around town in Food Tour Malaysia’s air conditioned van was quite the luxury.
 Our first destination was a restaurant that seemed nothing more like a hole in the wall but had a line wrapped around the block.
 Fortunately for us, our guide sat us down, and, within minutes, we were tasting our first food: laksa, a spicy fish broth with rice noodles, vegetables, and fish.
 I have a complete aversion to fish and seafood, but, when in Malaysia, right?
 I gave it a try, and, though it wasn’t my cup of tea, I can see it being fantastic if you’re a fish fan.